jeffh/Fox/docs/source/generators.rst

 .. image:: images/shrink-pipeline.png

 Now we can generate values that shrink to 10!
-Obviously this can be applied to more interesting shrinking strategies.
+Obviously, this can be applied to more interesting shrinking strategies.